-The share capital of Kalyan Jewelers Bahrain WLL is Bahraini Dinar 100 (AED 19.92) divided into 100 shares of Bahraini Dinar 100 each (AED 19.92).
+The share capital of Kalyan Jewelers Bahrain WLL is Bahraini Dinar 100 (AED 9.76) divided into 100 shares of Bahraini Dinar 100 each (AED 9.76).
 Mr. Mohammed Hamza Mustafa Mohammed Ahli, the local shareholder holds 51% of the share capital for the beneficial interest of the Establishment.
-Kalyan Jewelers Bahrain WLL is yet to commence operations.
+The Establishment has not proceeded with starting the operations and during the current year have liquidated the investment made in Kalyan Jewelers Bahrain WLL.